 Although we share a broad genetics, there are specific individual differences, like neural threshold levels, which idiosyncratically mold the way sensory data is categorized.

-Figure 2.1 captures, at a high level, the stages an adult’s understanding of the external world goes through as we struggle our way through daily life.
+Figure 2.1 captures, at a high level, the stages to an adult mindset.
+Our perception of the external world goes through three different stages as we deal with daily challenges.
 This initial depiction of the path goes clockwise from the top left.
-It’s much simplified to major items.
+It’s much simplified to expose major features.
 Later pages develop the stages further, but let’s consider this figure first.

 Upper left.
 External Physical World